 We also offer unlimited access to a curated catalog of courses through our Consumer, Enterprise, and Team plan subscriptions.
 The courses selected for the subscription plans are among the highest quality, most relevant, and most popular on our platform.
 Learners can access the Consumer subscription plan for a monthly fee, whereas Enterprise plans have annual licenses that are priced based on volume.
 Our Team plan offers enterprises access to 5,500 top-rated courses for 5-20 seats at an annual rate starting at \$360 per seat.
 The Enterprise plan begins with the same offering as the Team plan and supplements it with administrative tools, insights, learning playbooks, and additional courses through our language packages.

-In addition to these subscriptions, we offer immersive learning experiences, which are premium services such as labs, interactive assessments, and workflow integrations to a range of verticals.
+In addition to these subscriptions, we offer immersive learning experiences such as labs, skills assessments, and coding exercises in a range of verticals.

 What we offer our learners